Downtown Eastside: Substance use

 A 2010 BBC article described the DTES as "home to one of the worst drug problems in North America."
 In 2011, crack cocaine was the most commonly used illicit hard drug in Vancouver, followed by injected prescription opioids (such as fentanyl and OxyContin), heroin, crystal methamphetamine (usually injected rather than smoked), and cocaine (also usually injected).
 Alcoholism, especially when it involves the use of highly toxic isopropyl alcohol, is a significant source of harm to residents of the DTES.

 In 2016, a board member of the Vancouver Area Network of Drug Users said that in the previous year, Vancouver's supply of heroin had virtually disappeared and been replaced by fentanyl, which is cheaper and more potent.
 At the end of 2014, the DTES saw a dramatic rise in fentanyl overdoses.
 In 2016 the surge in drug overdose deaths led to the declaration of a public health emergency across the province.

 In a 2008 survey of SRO residents in the greater DTES, 32% self-reported as being addicted to drugs, 20% were addicted to alcohol, 52% smoked cigarettes regularly, and 51% smoked marijuana.
 In 2003, the DTES was home to an estimated 4,700 injection drug users.
 Most live in unstable housing or are homeless, and approximately 20% are sex workers.
 In 2006, DTES residents incurred half of the deaths from illegal drug overdoses in the entire province.
 Between 1996 and 2011, there have been large fluctuations in drug usage, with the most recent trend being an overall decline in illicit drug use between 2007 and 2011.
 However, between 2010 and 2014, hospitalizations related to addictions increased by 89% at St. Paul's Hospital.

 According to a 2008 survey of greater DTES area SROs, tenants who used drugs estimated the cost of their habits at $30 per day, on average.
 Some spend hundreds of dollars per day on drugs.
 Police attribute much of the property crime in Vancouver to chronic repeat offenders who steal to support their drug habits.
+In January 2023, the province of British Columbia implemented a three-year decriminalization pilot project allowing the personal possession of small amounts of certain illicit substances as part of its response to the overdose crisis.
+The policy was introduced amid a public health emergency related to drug toxicity deaths in the province (province-wide overdose deaths reached an all-time high of over 2,500 in 2023).
+The pilot expired on January 31, 2026, and was not renewed.
+As of February 1, 2026, possession of these substances once again became subject to criminal enforcement.